UnkindPartition/ansi-terminal/README.md

 Maintainers
 -----------

-[Roman Cheplyaka](https://github.com/feuerbach) is the primary maintainer.
+[Mike Pilgrem](https://github.com/mpilgrem) and [Roman Cheplyaka](https://github.com/feuerbach) are the primary maintainers.

 [Oliver Charles](https://github.com/ocharles) is the backup maintainer.
-Please get in touch with him if the primary maintainer cannot be reached.
+Please get in touch with him if the primary maintainers cannot be reached.